w4t3rcs/spring-boot-python-executor/README.md

 ### Security

 The library uses RestrictedPython to create a sandboxed environment for Python execution, preventing potentially harmful operations while allowing controlled script execution.
+Also, you can acknowledge the security policy of the project [here](https://github.com/w4t3rcs/spring-boot-python-executor/blob/master/SECURITY.md).

 ### Cache